And load time is especially important in an overwhelmingly mobile world where visitors are loading your website on a 4G mobile connection.

 And across the Web – it’s awful.
 If you really want to increase your website speed, take a hard look at your design.
 Look “under the hood” at your WordPress theme.
 Look the page source of a typical page.

-What to do: Read the Website Obesity Crisis (or watch the keynote here).
+What to do: Read the Website Obesity Crisis.
 Examine your themes, plugins, and scripts.
 Look for extra fluff.
 Look at your widgets, badges and overall design.
 Remove whatever is not worth the extra request.

 3. Serve Requests Correctly

 Imagine if your meal menu listed all the wrong dishes in your meals.
 It adds extra trips between the chef and the customer.
 “You asked for broccoli, but we don’t have it.
 Is cauliflower ok instead?” – it slows down service.